JuliaLang/julia/doc/src/manual/control-flow.md

   * [Exception Handling](@ref): `try`-`catch`, [`error`](@ref) and [`throw`](@ref).
   * [Tasks (aka Coroutines)](@ref man-tasks): [`yieldto`](@ref).

-The first five control flow mechanisms are standard to high-level programming languages. [`Task`](@ref)s are not so standard: they provide non-local control flow, making it possible to switch between temporarily-suspended computations.
+The first five control flow mechanisms are fairly common in high-level programming languages. [`Task`](@ref)s are not so common: they provide non-local control flow, making it possible to switch between temporarily-suspended computations.
 This is a powerful construct: both exception handling and cooperative multitasking are implemented in Julia using tasks.
-Everyday programming requires no direct usage of tasks, but certain problems can be solved much more easily by using tasks.
+The explicit use of tasks is not needed for everyday programming, but certain problems can be solved much more easily using tasks.

 ## [Compound Expressions](@id man-compound-expressions)